Lrodriguez310/Flags4us_assignment1/README.txt

 1:52pm Created a SeedData under models.

-2:03pm creating SeedData for the visitors.
+2:03pm creating SeedData for the visitors to see 7 different attributes for the product I'm selling.
+       I will make a product name, review, price, release date, size, color, and if the product is edible or not.